HOT-Media/programming_foundations/small_problems/medium_1/medium_1_exercise_4.md

 You have a bank of switches before you, numbered from 1 to n.

 Each switch is connected to exactly one light that is initially off.

 You walk down the row of switches and toggle every one of them.

-You go back to the beginning, and on this second pass, you toggle switches 2, 4, 6, and so on.
-On the third pass, you go back again to the beginning and toggle switches 3, 6, 9, and so on.
+You go back to the beginning, and on this second pass, you toggle switches 2, 4, 6,...

+On the third pass, you go back again to the beginning and toggle switches 3, 6, 9,..

 You repeat this process and keep going until you have been through n repetitions.

 Write a method that takes one argument, the total number of switches, and returns an Array that identifies which lights are on after n repetitions.